 - Will my case settle or go to trial?

 The overwhelming majority of cases eventually settle without the need for a trial, and having an experienced board certified civil trial attorney on your case can help you accomplish that goal.

 - If my case goes to trial, will Randall Spivey be the one representing me in front of the jury?

 Yes.
 Randall Spivey will represent you throughout the case and also in court in front of the jury.
-You may be surprised to learn that with some other law firms, the attorney that you see or hear on television is not the one that actually handles your case, and he or she may not be board certified by the Florida Bar.
+You may be surprised to learn that, with some other law firms, the attorney that you see or hear on television is not the one that actually handles your case, and he or she may not be board certified by the Florida Bar.
 At Spivey Law Firm, Randall Spivey will personally handle your case in court.

 - If I need to see a doctor but I have no money and no health insurance, who will help me?

-The Spivey Law Firm, Personal Injury Attorneys, P.A. frequently helps its clients locate the names of specialists in the community that will represent accidents victims on a "letter of protection," which means that the doctor will not require payment until the case settles.
+The Spivey Law Firm, Personal Injury Attorneys, P.A., frequently helps its clients locate the names of specialists in the community that will represent accidents victims on a "letter of protection," which means that the doctor will not require payment until the case settles.
 Please also keep in mind that all standard motor vehicle policies in Florida provide $10,000 of PIP coverage towards your medical bills and lost wages.
-Some automobile insurance policies also provide additional coverages.
+Some automobile insurance policies also provide additional coverage.

 - What sources of insurance coverage may apply to my case?